How to Improve & Maintain a Good Credit Score

 Why do you need to improve your credit score?

 The biggest benefit of improving your credit score is spending less on loan interest.
-When you’re seeking a new loan to purchase a home or vehicle, a higher credit score will help you get a lower interest rate.
-A lower interest rate means you’ll spend less on interest over the length of the loan.
+When you’re seeking a new loan to purchase a home or vehicle, a higher credit score will help you get approved at lower interest rates.

 A good credit score is important even when you’re debt-free or don’t anticipate needing a loan soon.
 Your credit score matters when: